 - Quake II has a hub level in almost all parts of the game, one exception is the Big Gun which is a map that stands on it's own.

-- Kingpin: Life Of Crime has a hub level for every general area the protagonist visits on his Roaring Rampage of Revenge: Skidrow, Poisonville, Shipyard, Steeltown, Trainyard, Radio City.
+- Kingpin: Life of Crime has a hub level for every general area the protagonist visits on his Roaring Rampage of Revenge: Skidrow, Poisonville, Shipyard, Steeltown, Trainyard, Radio City.

 - Clive Barker's Undying had whatever themed enemies populated the next level begin infesting the Covenant estate as a hint of where to go next.

 - The faction-specific Sanctuary in PlanetSide.
 The planet doesn't have a name, it's just NC/TR/VS Sanctuary.
 This is were platoons ready themselves to travel through a warp gate for a vehicle/dropship assault or use the HART Shuttle.
 Weapons and ramming damaged were disabled to prevent players from fragging each other.
 Sadly missing in the sequel, which instead has three separate Warpgates per continent that function like a miniature Sanctuary; enemies cannot enter (or even approach) and players cannot hurt each other.

 - The first two Turok games had these.
 The one in the second game was even named The Hub.